SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-This API is used to submit the employee's answers of the [Knowledge Based Quiz](https://docs.us.springverify.com/#knowledge-based-quiz).
+This API is used to submit the candidate's answers of the [Knowledge Based Quiz](https://docs.us.springverify.com/#knowledge-based-quiz).

 **URL Parameters**